Content from What is OMOP?

 The OMOP measurement and observation tables contain information collected about a person.
 The difference between them is that measurement contains numerical or categorical values collected by a standardised process, whereas observation contains less standardised clinical facts.
 Measurements are predominately lab tests with a few exceptions, like blood pressure or function tests.

-column means that there can be multiple
+A person_id column means that there can be multiple

 records per person.